kaniblu/wiki-mysql/README.md

-# Wikipedia Mysql Database Storing Script
+# A Script for Storing Wikipedia Dump to MySQL DB

 This script creates a clean mysql database of wikipedia articles fresh from the wikidump repo.
 It can be run on both Python 2 and 3.